DigiKlausur/e2xgradingtools/docs/source/index.rst

 ..
-Assignment Test documentation master file, created by sphinx-quickstart on Wed Apr 12 14:37:49 2023.
+E2X Grading Tools documentation master file, created by sphinx-quickstart on Wed Apr 12 14:37:49 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Assignment Test's documentation!
+Welcome to E2X Grading Tool's documentation!
 ===========================================

 .. toctree::